Limerick Literary Festival

 The festival, formerly known as The Kate O’Brien Weekend, began in 1984 to mark the tenth anniversary of the death of Limerick-born Kate O’Brien.
 The event continues to celebrate the life and works of the author, while attracting prominent participants from all over the world.
 It is an inspiring mix of both discourse and discussion.

-We hope you will enjoy the 2020 festival, which celebrates writers, artists, books and readers.
+We hope to see you in June at the 2022 festival, which will celebrate writers, artists, books and readers.